ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 # Mojo Service Manager

-The mojo service manager provides interface for services to register and to request mojo interfaces.
+The mojo service manager provides interfaces for services to register and to request mojo interfaces.
 It makes the sharing of mojo interfaces across processes easy.